 To build your YouTube channel, first add your logo, business name, and a landing page banner.
 Next, create one or more videos that introduce your business and explain who you are, what you do, and what makes your business special.
 You can also invite collaborators from your company to upload videos and manage content, making it a team effort.
 Videos don’t need to be time-consuming or expensive to produce, either.
 Many businesses create successful YouTube channels with smartphone videos.

 Picking your online presence

 To decide how to launch your business online, start by considering what you want customers to do:

 - Shop online: When you want customers to purchase products, try a website that gives you an online store, called e-commerce.
 Add a mobile app, if that makes sense for your brand.

-- Visit your store in person: To encourage customers to stop by, try a business listing on Google Search and Maps so they find you and know when you’re open.
+- Visit your store in person: To encourage customers to stop by, try a Business Profile on Google Search and Maps so they find you and know when you’re open.

 - Build a relationship: If you want customers to have discussions and give feedback, try adding social media or YouTube to your online mix.

 Also, think about how you prefer to engage online as a customer yourself — by visiting a company’s website?
 Finding their info via search or their local online listing?
 Or discovering their content on social media or YouTube?
 Consider what works best for your type of business, and your type of customer.

 Creating an online presence for your business can help you find new customers and engage with your existing customers to make more purchases.